 Tip: Make sure you and your partner are on the same page on what the goal is and how to get there so you don’t derail each other by debating the small details along the way!

-6. Give Yourself Short Term Goals (and Rewards)
+6. Give Yourself Rewards

 Some other ideas for motivating (but healthy) rewards are:

-- join a local botanical garden, museum, or park (for all the benefits of nature)
+- Join a local botanical garden, museum, or park (for all the benefits of nature)

-- invest in a skin brushing set for dry brushing
+- Invest in a skin-brushing set for dry brushing

-- plan a day trip somewhere you wouldn’t normally consider going
+- Plan a day trip somewhere you wouldn’t normally consider going

-- upgrade your home gym with some new equipment
+- Upgrade your home gym with some new equipment

-- treat yourself to some pampering natural beauty products you normally wouldn’t splurge on
+- Treat yourself to some pampering natural beauty products you normally wouldn’t splurge on

-- or, the real prize … a day off! (recruit your spouse, a family member, or a babysitter … whatever it takes!)
+- Or, the real prize… a day off! (recruit your spouse, a family member, or a babysitter… whatever it takes!)

 Tip: Make a list of some new ways to reward yourself and try one of them.
 Whether it’s taking a class to learn a new skill (I recommend scuba!) or finally splurging for that Instant Pot and learning the ropes (life-changer!), chances are once you push past your comfort zone, you’ll be glad.

-7. Make a Habit
+7. Repeat Until a Habit

 They say it takes 21 days to form a habit, and I’d say it takes less than that if you have a system and a routine in place.
 As with most aspects of life, healthy living is much easier if it is part of a normal and regular routine.
 Sometimes all it takes is a challenge to get you started.

-This will also help remove the mindset of “dieting” which implies an end point once a goal is reached” and encourage a mindset of a permanent and healthy lifestyle change.
-Sugar will not be healthy now or when you weigh your goal weight … neither will grains, or vegetable oils, or commercial deodorant … you get the idea.
+This will also help remove the mindset of “dieting” which implies an end point once a goal is reached and encourage a mindset of a permanent and healthy lifestyle change.
+Sugar will not be healthy now or when you weigh your goal weight… neither will grains, or vegetable oils, or commercial deodorant… you get the idea.

 Tip: Make goals visual to keep them in the forefront of your mind.
 Write up your why, your goals, your baby steps, and post it everywhere to increase your chances of staying motivated and sticking to a new habit.

-Take Action Today with a Mini Wellness Challenge!
+Take Action Today With a Mini Wellness Challenge!

 Before making up a grand master plan, try a mini challenge or experiment!
 Pick one of these areas, go to the top of this post, and plan out your 7 steps!
 I highly suggest writing out your plan and posting it some place visible.
 Download my free Mini-Challenge Plan printable here!

 - Eat Real Food – Start consuming a nutrient-dense diet if you aren’t already and avoid processed foods.